Deploying the Sentinel Appliance to AWS Using VM Import

 Ensure that the role is named as vmimport.
 Failing to do so may result in a failure during the import-image step.

-1. Create a file named role-policy.json from your terminal with the following policy:
+1. Using AWS CLI, create a file named role-policy.json with the following policy:

 {